dputhier/pygtftk/README.md

 ## System requirements

-Depending on the **size of the GTF file**, pygtftk may require lot of memory to perform selected tasks.
+Depending on the **size of the GTF file**, pygtftk and gtftk may require lot of memory to perform selected tasks.
 A computer with 16Go is recommended in order to be able to pipe several commands when working with human annotations from ensembl release (e.g. 91).

 At the moment, the gtftk program has been tested on:

 - Linux (Ubuntu 12.04 and 18.04)
 - OSX (Yosemite, El Capitan).
-- WSL/Bash on Ubuntu on Windows.

 ## Installation through conda package building

 Installation through **conda** should be the **prefered install solution**.
-Although the GTF interface of pygtftk should work properly after a pip install (see next section), the UNIX commands (gtftk program) require several external dependencies with some version constrains.
+The pygtftk package and gtftk command line tool require external dependencies with some version constrains (e.g. bedtools that, we observed, displays some back compatibility issue).

-At the moment, there is no built conda package available.
-You can however create an environment with all prerequisites using the commands below.
+A conda package will be available in the near future.
+In the meantime, you can however create an environment with all prerequisites using the commands below.
 If conda is not available on your system, first install miniconda from the official [web site](http://conda.pydata.org/miniconda.html).

     git clone git@github.com:dputhier/pygtftk.git pygtftk